suyu-emu/suyu-v0.0.4/README.md

 The emulator is capable of running most commercial games at full speed, provided you meet the necessary hardware requirements.

-For a list of games yuzu supports, please be patient as this will come eventually.
+For a list of games Eden supports, please be patient as this will come eventually.

 Check out our [website](W.I.P) for the latest news on exciting features, monthly progress reports, and more!